Yaqeen-88/Battleships/README.md

 # Battleships

 ## Description
-This project will be about battleships! the classic board game, but with a special twist!
-The game would start normally where you pick places for your ships in the board, but after that you would roll a d4 dice, the number you would get would be the amount of times you can attack your opponent before their turn.
+This project will be about battleships! the classic board game, but with a special theme! when the game starts, the enemies will be distributed on the board randomly.
+There are 5 enemies, each would take different amount of spaces on the board (from 1 to 5 spaces).
+You need to find the enemies with the least amount of misses.
+There will be a scoreboard that records hits, misses, and total shots.

 ## How to get started